-On May 1, 2006 we entered into an operating lease for office space.
-The lease commenced on August 11, 2006 and extends for five years and terminates on September 30, 2011.
-The lease provides for annual base rental payments of \$235 in the first year increasing in each subsequent lease year to \$244, \$253, \$263 and \$273 respectively.
-In addition to base rental payments included in the contractual obligations table above, we are responsible for our pro-rata share of increases in the operating expenses for the building after calendar year 2006 and taxes for the building after fiscal year 2007.
+On May 1, 2006 we entered into a 5 year lease for office space.
+The lease commenced on August 11, 2006 and terminates on September 30, 2011.
+The lease provides for annual base rental payments of approximately \$235,000 in the first year increasing in each subsequent lease year to approximately \$244,000, \$253,000,

+\$263,000 and \$273,000 respectively.
+In addition to base rental payments included in the contractual obligations table above, we are responsible for our prorata share of increases in the operating expenses for the building after calendar year 2006 and taxes for the building after fiscal year 2007.
 We have the option to extend the term of the lease for an additional five year period at the prevailing market rate at the time of exercise.
-In connection with this new office space lease, a commercial bank has issued a letter of credit collateralized by cash we have on deposit with the bank of approximately \$59.
-Additionally, we have a non-cancellable lease for a car which expires in October of 2007.
+In connection with this office space lease, a commercial bank has issued a letter of credit collateralized by cash we have on deposit with the bank of approximately \$59,000.
+Additionally, we have a non-cancellable lease for a car which expires in January 2011 and an executive housing lease which expires in October 2008.